18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/planning-an-ml-project/index.md

 - Does the model's performance meet the business need?
   - Think about how the business conditions will change over time such as goals, objectives, and constraints.
 Your model might need to be adjusted as conditions change.
   - Do you have product lines launching?
 Are there new regulations in your business sector?
 Are you expanding into new geographies?

+## Ending

+This post covered the four most important questions you should ask before planning your ML project.
+Be aware that there are still more questions you might need to consider when you answer those four questions.

 <!-- MARKDOWN LINKS & IMAGES -->